woc-hack/kjd/VCAnalyzer/README.md

   - NumForks (Number of forks)
   - NumAuthors (Number of Authors)
   - FileInfo (The most used language in this project)
+  - GHStars (number of stars as reported by GitHub, empty if not GitHub)

 Here is an example line from the final output file: